ubuntu-robotics/blackbox-exporter-k8s-operator/README.md

     interface: blackbox_exporter_probes
 ```

-The probes provided dynamically by a charm are merged with the probes defined in a configuration file, same with the modules which are integrated in the blackbox-config file.
+The cusrom probes provided via relation data are merged with the probes defined in a configuration file, same with the modules which are integrated in the blackbox-config file.
 In order for the charm defined probes to be probed via this charm all that is required is to relate the two charms with:

 ```shell
 juju relate <charm> blackbox:probes
 ```

-Charms that seek to provide probes for Blackbox Exporter, must do so using the provided blackbox_exporter_probes charm library.
+Charms that seek to provide probes for Blackbox Exporter, can do so using the provided blackbox_exporter_probes charm library.
 This library ensures that probes and modules defined by a charm are forwarded correctly to Prometheus, and the metrics displayed in the associated Grafana Dashboard.

 ## OCI Images
 This charm is published on Charmhub with blackbox exporter images from